allenkei/allenkei.github.io/README.md

 [Github](https://github.com/allenkei)\
 [Lectures](https://www.youtube.com/c/AllenKei/videos)

-I am a Ph.D. candidate in the Department of Statistics at **University of California, Los Angeles (UCLA)**.
+I am a Ph.D. candidate in the Department of Statistics & Data Science at **University of California, Los Angeles (UCLA)**.
 My advisor is [Prof. Oscar Hernan Madrid Padilla](https://hernanmp.github.io).
-Previously, I received a B.S. in Statistics and a B.A. in Economics at UCLA.
+Previously, I have interned at Amazon.
+I received a B.S. in Statistics and a B.A. in Economics at UCLA.
 My research interests are

 - Generative Models
-- Bayes Methodology
+- Representation Learning
 - Graph Inference
+- Anomaly Detection
 - Computer Vision
-- Anomaly Detection

 ### Publications